-Involuntary Leave: In addition to the above actions to prevent threats of harm, the University may consider imposing an involuntary leave from the University's academic program, housing, or other aspect of the University's services.
+Before placing any student on an involuntary leave of absence, Saint Martin's University will conduct an individualized assessment to determine if there are reasonable accommodations that would permit the student to continue to participate in the campus community without taking a leave of absence.
 Involuntary leave is intended to be invoked only in extraordinary circumstances, when a student is unable or unwilling to take a voluntary leave of absence.
-When the University considers imposing an involuntary leave, the Dean of Students will initiate the following procedures:
+When the University considers imposing an involuntary leave, the Dean of Student Affairs or designee will initiate the following procedures:

-- The Dean of Students or designee will notify the student that an involuntary leave is being considered; whether the leave being considered would require leave from the academic program, housing, and/or other University services, and the reasons that an involuntary leave is being considered.
-The student shall have the opportunity to respond with information that the student believes should be considered. - 2.
-The Dean of Students or designee will direct the student to this policy and will encourage the student to agree to a voluntary leave of absence, thereby eliminating the need to complete the process for an involuntary leave. - 3.
-The Dean of Students or designee will confer with others as may be appropriate to obtain information relevant to the University's determination of whether an involuntary leave is necessary. - 4.
-The Dean of Students or designee will consider whether the student's actions are disruptive of the learning environment, pose a threat to the safety of others, and/or pose a direct threat to the safety of the student.
-The Dean of Students will also consider accommodations that may be provided that would mitigate the need for an involuntary leave.
+- The Dean of Student Affairs or designee will notify the student that an involuntary leave is being considered; whether the leave being considered would require leave from the academic program, housing, and/or other University services, and the reasons that an involuntary leave is being considered.
+The student shall have the opportunity to respond with information that he/she believes should be considered. - 2.
+The Dean of Student Affairs or designee will direct the student to this policy and will encourage the student to agree to a voluntary leave of absence, thereby eliminating the need to complete the process for an involuntary leave. - 3.
+The Dean of Student Affairs or designee will confer with others as may be appropriate to obtain information relevant to the University's determination of whether an involuntary leave is necessary. - 4.
+The Dean of Student Affairs or designee will consider whether the student's actions are disruptive of the learning environment, pose a threat to the safety of others, and/or pose a direct threat to the safety of the student himself/herself.
+They will also consider accommodations that may be provided that would mitigate the need for an involuntary leave.
 The consideration must be based upon the student's conduct, actions, and statements, and not merely upon speculation, a remote risk of harm, or the knowledge or belief that the student is an individual with a disability. - 5.
 The University may require the student to undergo a mental or physical examination if doing so is likely to facilitate a more informed decision.
 Additionally, in order to assist with judging the risk of harm, the University may request authorization to consult with the healthcare professionals that are or have provided services to the student. - 6.
-Following these consultations and examinations (if any), the Dean of Students or designee will make a decision regarding the involuntary leave of absence and will provide written notice of the decision to the student.
+Following these consultations and examinations (if any), the Dean of Student Affairs or designee will make a decision regarding the involuntary leave of absence and will provide written notice of the decision to the student.

 If involuntary leave is imposed, the notice shall identify whether the student is being withdrawn from the academic program, campus housing, and/or other University services and the time when the student must depart from campus (if applicable), and the steps that must be taken when the student wishes to re-enroll.
-While on involuntary leave, the student may visit campus only as specified in the notice, or as otherwise authorized in writing by the Dean of Students or designee.
+If a student is removed from courses due to an involuntary withdrawal, W (withdrawn) grades will appear on their academic transcript and all applicable charges for those courses will remain.
+While on involuntary leave, the student may visit campus only as specified in the notice, or as otherwise authorized in writing by the Dean of Student Affairs or designee.